Jakey-K/InducingForgetting/README.md

 ## Info

 PsychoPy is frame-locked, but this repo did not include photodiode verification; expect small timing noise outside a lab.
 This is particularly relevant for this experiment, as keeping  bystander cues appearing subliminally, so as close to 15ms as possible, is imperative.

 Run this experiment on 60hz refresh rate, even if the monitor can handle 144hz, 240hz, 360hz, 500hz, etc. 1 frame is ~16ms.

 Disable Game Mode and Freesync/G-Sync/whatever variable refresh rates.
 Keep monitor plugged into GPU if possible.
 Enable high performance power plans, especially if on a laptop.
-Optionally, you can also try and maximise the bystander cue presentation consistency by using a program like Process Lasso to keep PsychoPy bound to CPU core #0 on high priority.

 Especially if the monitor is not OLED, attempt to keep the participant looking straight at the monitor, with a consistent viewing angle for all participants.

 For optimal results, try to minimise delays between phases (while balancing the participant's focus) and seriously hammer in that they should not be substituting thoughts during No-Think trials.